 Here you will find lots of practical tips and tutorials on how to do the things you struggle with daily.
 You can have a successful blog running on WordPress!

 WPkind was founded by Meghan, a professional WordPress developer, blogger, wife and mother of two boys.

-Hello, my name is Meghan, and I want to teach you how to use WordPress.
+Hello, my name is Meghan, and I founded WPkind.

-I love WordPress.
-I live and breath it every day.
-I believe that anyone however technically challenged, with a bit of time, a bit of patience and a bit of kind help from me :), should be able to create a great site with it.
+I believe that anyone, however technically-challenged, with a bit of time, a bit of patience and a bit of kind help from me :), should be able to create a great site with it.

 Let me explain where I came from …

-If you have a blog or are thinking of starting one and you want to learn how to use WordPress properly, without having to make the silly mistakes I did in the beginning, then stay with me.
+If you have a blog or are thinking of starting one and you want to learn how to use WordPress properly, without having to make those silly mistakes that slow down progress, then this is the place for you.

 If you prefer to sit back and let a professional take over, check out some of my services.